 Other Treatments for Snoring and Sleep Apnoea

-The only scientifically-proven and effective treatments for snoring and sleep apnoea are dental sleep appliances and positive airway pressure (PAP) therapy.
+The only scientifically-proven and consistently effective non-invasive treatments for snoring and sleep apnoea are oral sleep appliances and positive airway pressure (PAP) therapy.

-However, there are many claims made for other forms of treatment for snoring and sleep apnoea, but unfortunately many of these are unproven, do not work and will ultimately leave most sufferers disappointed.
+However, there are many claims made for other forms of treatment for snoring and sleep apnoea, but unfortunately these may be invasive, are unproven, or do not work consistently, and can therefore ultimately leave patients disappointed.

 Unproven or Ineffective Treatments for Snoring and Sleep Apnoea